vs-k28/Weather-App/README.md

 # Weather App

-This app is a weather app that uses the OpenWeather API to provide weather information for a specific geographical location.
+This project is a weather app that uses the OpenWeather API to provide weather information for a specific geographical location.
 The app has a search bar that allows users to enter a city name.

 When a user enters a city name, the app will fetch weather information from the OpenWeather API and display it on the screen.
 The weather information includes the following: